Your Hormones, Fitness, Food and More

 An increase in appetite has been observed near the end of some women‘s cycles.
 That’s totally normal, metabolism actually rises 5-10%.
 It‘s recommended that you eat a balanced meal to avoid low blood sugar which is more common during this phase.
 Also, eating more protein has been shown to be beneficial during the luteal phase as progesterone has catabolic (muscle-wasting) effects in the body.

-Hormone fluctuations during this phase has an effect on coordination and body temperature leading to poorer Fitness performance.
+Hormone fluctuations during this phase have an effect on coordination and body temperature leading to poorer fitness performance.

 Daysy is an intelligent fertility tracker that lets you get to know your very own menstrual cycle.

 1) Asarian L, Geary N. Sex differences in the physiology of eating.
 Am J Physiol Regul Integr Comp Physiol.
 2013 Dec;305(11):R1215-67.

 2) Asarian L, Geary N. Modulation of appetite by gonadal steroid hormones.